 How are you billed?

 You are billed only for the paid services you elect on a month by month basis.
-We bill your credit card once a month for paid services such as pay per click (PPC) management and active campaign optimization, or search engine optimization (SEO) reports.
-You are free to cancel at any time using our “1-click undo” feature.
+We bill your credit card once a month for paid services such as pay per click (PPC) management and active campaign optimization.
+You are free to cancel at any time by requesting cancellation from the Campaign Management section of your dashboard.
 All of the basic services such as traffic analyses, search reports, and predictive analytics are free!

 What are our privacy policies and terms of service?